Confucius. Gouache on paper (ca 1770)

 Fairness Matters

-Working in groups and sharing
+Working and sharing in groups

-A study demonstrated that monkeys also have an idea of fairness.
-If one ape received less valuable rewards for the same work than its partner, such as less tasty foods, it could become angry and reject the reward.
-You can become frustrated if you feel your partner gets a better reward for the same job.1
+Monkeys also have a sense of fairness.
+During a study, researchers found that if one ape received less valuable rewards for the same work than its partner, such as less tasty foods, it could become angry and reject the reward.
+You can become frustrated if your colleague gets a higher reward for the same job.
+Children have a sense of fairness early on.
+Giving one person more than another without reason can surprise toddlers.
+Children also wish to see you help those they like and harm those they dislike.
+They already prefer people similar to them (the in-group) to children who are different (the out-group).1

-The golden rule says you should treat others the way you want them to treat you.
-But is that rule innate or learned?
+An interesting question is whether moral rules are innate or learned.
 If our sense of fairness is innate, moral rules apply to everyone.
 If it is learned behaviour, fairness is a matter of taste.
 If someone is helpful, we react positively.
 If someone acts harmfully, we react negatively.
-Infants already do that.
-An experiment involving toddlers and two puppets, one friendly and helpful, and the other mean and harmful, demonstrated that toddlers more frequently chose the friendly puppet as their preferred toy.1
+Infants already do that.1 And so, some of our moral conduct appears innate, and relates to being helpful or doing harm.
+Being helpful and not causing harm are the most basic moral rules, despite our disagreements in practical situations.

 The mistakes we make